logaretm/villus/README.md

 </p>

 > Villus is a finger-like structures in the small intestine.
 They help to absorb digested food.
-Think of GraphQL data as food!

 A small and fast GraphQL client for Vue.js.